BondarEvgen/tetris/README.md

 # tetris

-One of my favorite games wich have made with such tehnologcs, like canvas
+One of my favorite games wich have made with such technology, like canvas.